karenetheridge/Dist-Zilla-Plugin-OnlyCorePrereqs/README.md

     A boolean flag indicating whether it is considered acceptable to depend on a deprecated module.
 Defaults to 0.

+- `check_module_versions`

+    A boolean flag indicating whether the specific module version available in the `starting_version` of perl should also be checked.
+Defaults to 1.

+    (For example, a prerequisite of [Test::More](http://search.cpan.org/perldoc?Test::More) 0.88  at `starting_version`
+    5.010 would fail with `check_module_versions` set, as the version of [Test::More](http://search.cpan.org/perldoc?Test::More) that shipped with that version of perl was only 0.72.

 # SUPPORT